c88005/ngineTemplates/README.md

 # Ngine templates repository
-basicly a pygame engine or something i made, with additions and commentaries in the script
+basically a pygame engine or something i made, with additions and commentaries in the script

 window preview: